 What are the key statistics for chronic lymphocytic leukemia?

-CLL accounts for about one-third of all leukemias.
-The average person's lifetime risk of getting CLL is about 1/2 of 1% (about 1 in 200).
+CLL accounts for about one-quarter of the new cases of leukemia.
+The average person's lifetime risk of getting CLL is about ½ of 1% (about 1 in 200).
 The risk is slightly higher in men than in women.
-Factors such as having a family history of CLL may raise this risk.

 CLL mainly affects older adults.
 The average age at the time of diagnosis is around 71 years.
 It is rarely seen in people under age 40, and is extremely rare in children.

 Visit the American Cancer Society’s Cancer Statistics Center for more key statistics.